-&lt;sup>94The similarity of this view to that of Zen Buddhism is well known.
-See D. T. Suzuki, An Introduction to Zen Buddhism, pp. 44 and 52; also, the archer analogy in Heinrich Dumoulin, A History of Zen Buddhism, pp. 130-131.
+82 The similarity of this view to that of Zen Buddhism is well known.
+See D. T. Suzuki, An Introduction to Zen Buddhism, p.
+44 and 52; also, the archer analogy in Heinrich Dumoulin, A History of Zen Buddhism, pp. 130-131.

-"Surrounded / By a grace of sense" is a particularly rich phrase.
-"Surrounded" indicates the figurative term-some form of covering--of a Form 2 metaphor whose literal term is "grace of sense."
-"Grace of sense" is itself a Form I metaphor, making the image of "surrounded / By a grace of sense" a complex metaphor.
+By a grace of sense" a complex metaphor.
 "Grace" may have three meanings in this context: first, it may mean beauty or harmony; second, it may be a theological term referring to God's unmerited but freely given favor; third, it may, like "trilling," refer to a musical ornament and connote decoration and delicacy.
 "Sense," also, may have more than one meaning, referring to the senses and to meaning or intelligibility.

 "A white light still and moving" both reinforces these various meanings and adds to the complexity of "surrounded / By a grace of sense."
-The phrase is reminiscent of the lotos, which was created in water "out of heart of light" and which "rose, quietly, quietly."
+The phrase is reminiscent of the lotos, which was created in water "out of heart of light" and which "rose, quietly."
 A white light, as was noted earlier, is a traditional symbol of the synthesis of All.
-"Still and moving" is reminiscent of the paradox several lines earlier--the still point which nevertheless is not fixed.
+"Still and moving" is reminiscent of the paradox several lines earlier - the still point which nevertheless is not fixed.

-Erhebung is a German word, referring either to the

-physical state of "rising" or to the mental state of "exaltation."
+Ethebung is a German word, referring either to the physical state of "rising" or to the mental state of "exaltation."
 The narrator may have chosen the German word because its dual meanings are suggested equally; they match the literal and figurative terms of the "still point" metaphor.
 The physical meaning, "rising," further emphasizes the similarity between the state being described and the lotos.
 "Without motion" reasserts the paradox of the still but unfixed point.

-"Concentration / Without elimination" can refer only to the second view of the second theory of time: if nothing is to be eliminated, omniscience must be postulated.
+"Concentration / Without elimination" can refer only to the second view of the second theory of time: if nothing is to be eliminated, omniscience must be postulated.83

-And the old made explicit, understood In the completion of its partial ecstasy, The resolution of its partial horror.
-(11. 77-80)
+. . . both a new world And the old made explicit, understood In the completion of its partial ecstasy The resolution of its partial horror.